 State prosecutors will not charge WBR deputy for fatally shooting man during raid

-PORT ALLEN - A sheriff's deputy who shot and killed a man during a drug bust at a West Baton Rouge motel will not face criminal charges, according to the Advocate.
+PORT ALLEN - A sheriff's deputy who shot and killed a man during a drug bust at a West Baton Rouge motel will not face criminal charges.

 Last summer, Deputy Vance Matranga Jr. worked with members of the River West Narcotics Division to execute a raid on a room at a Budget 7 Motel that resulted in the shooting death of 38-year-old Josef Richardson.